 as for hope, it's not needed where change is in store.

-But is it, if such simple questions are bobbled
+But is it, when such simple questions are bobbled

 and the challenge thrown into the mix so evaded,

-after all that I've said, to pen one more letter to NASA
+after all I've said, to pen one more letter to NASA

 To the Mission Launch Pad